HGSChandeepa/Recommendation-Model-using-Milvus-vector-db/README.md

 - Supports both user-based and item-based recommendation strategies.
 - Provides easy-to-use APIs for integrating the recommendation model into existing applications.
 - Supports scalability for handling large datasets and user bases.
-- Includes example scripts and notebooks for demonstration and experimentation.
+- Dockerized deployment for easy setup and management.

 ## Installation